neatnik/omg.lol/info/Community/irc.md

 ---
 Description: All about our awesome IRC server
-Last Updated: 2023-09-09 1:39 PM EST
+Last Updated: 2024-04-19 6:50 PM EDT
 ---

 # Internet Relay Chat (IRC)

 Internet Relay Chat (or IRC) is an open standard for chatting on the internet.
 It’s [been around forever](https://en.wikipedia.org/wiki/Internet_Relay_Chat), and it’s great!
-And we’re using it here as part of our [social.lol](/help/social.lol) platform.
+And we’re using it here as part of our [chat services](/info/chat).

 ### Getting Started

 To kick things off, visit your address’s social.lol page and then click the "Create IRC account" button.
 You’ll then receive a password that you can use to connect.

-### Rules

-Use common sense when chatting with others.
-Prioritize kindness.
-Show compassion.
-Remember that all omg.lol policies apply on irc.social.lol, like our [Code of Conduct](/info/code-of-conduct), [Terms of Use](/info/legal), and [Acceptable Use](/info/legal) policies.
-Just [don’t be an asshole](https://asshole.fyi) and you should be fine.

 ### Connecting